piebro/plotting-tools/README.md

 ## Installation

-run `pip install .` in the project folder
+run `pip install .` in the project folder.
+Reinstalling it will also overwrite you config files.

 ## Commands